ImperialCollegeLondon/champ/paper.md

 allowing the portal to act as a simple electronic lab notebook.

 An integration with Zenodo is included in the code base.
-Additional data repositories that support interaction via API and OAuth2 authentication may be configured via a plugin mechanism.
-This allows the development of custom integrations with institutional data repositories where desired, in the case of Imperial College with an existing repository service [@Harvey2017].
+Additional data repositories that support interaction via application programming interface and OAuth2 [@Hardt2012] authentication may be configured via a plugin mechanism.
+This allows the development of custom integrations with institutional data repositories where desired, as in the case of Imperial College with an existing repository service [@Harvey2017].

 # Acknowledgments

-We acknowledge the extensive contributions of Dr Matthew Harvey for work on version 1 of this software.
+We acknowledge the extensive contributions of Dr. Matthew Harvey for work on version 1 of this software.

 # References